-Trainers get as excited as athletes do
+Athletic trainers get as excited as athletes do

-Firstly, trainers are humans, and second, they get as excited and emotional about the game as the athletes do.
+Firstly, athletic trainers are humans, and second, they get as excited and emotional about the game as the athletes do.

 Why We Love National Athletic Training Month

-It honors the trainers
+It honors the athletic trainers

-Training is an honorable profession
+Athletic training is an honorable profession

 There is an old saying that reads: “Those who can’t do, teach.”
 It is high time that this is replaced with a counter phrase along the lines of “those who teach create greatness in those who perform.”
 Training athletes is a highly rewarding and honorable career.